Gayatri (2018 film): Plot

 In the present, Gayatri and Prasad try to find Sivaji.
 At the temple, Sivaji is abducted by goons working for his doppelgänger, Gayatri Patel, a criminal under trial for burning down a hospital.
 Patel is soon arrested and sentenced to death, but Sivaji becomes mistakenly implicated in the case.
 In jail, Sivaji confesses his identity to jailer Simhachalam, who already knows the truth.
-Patel later calls Sivaji and reveals that the witness responsible for his death sentence is none other than Sivaji’s daughter, Gayatri, vowing revenge on both of them.
+Patel later calls Sivaji and reveals that the witness responsible for his death sentence is none other than Sivaji's daughter, Gayatri, vowing revenge on both of them.

-Soon, Patel (as Sivaji) visits Gayatri’s home.
+Soon, Patel (as Sivaji) visits Gayatri's home.
 Unaware of the deception, Gayatri apologizes to him for her harsh words and reconciles with him.
 Meanwhile, journalist Shreshta Jayaram informs Sivaji in jail that Patel has assumed his identity and murdered Prasad.
 Shreshta later interviews Patel and Gayatri at their house, covertly revealing to Gayatri that her real father is in jail.
 Shocked but conflicted, Gayatri defends the man she believes is her father.
 In jail, Sivaji (as Patel) expresses his final wish—to perform on stage once more.
 However, Patel (as Sivaji) wants to replace Sivaji and attempts to flee to the US.
 The public pressures Patel to fulfill this request, and he reluctantly agrees, earning widespread applause.

 Gayatri and Patel then visit the jail, where Gayatri is finally reunited with her real father, Sivaji.
 It is revealed that Gayatri was worried about the safety of the hospital children, which was why she defended Patel earlier.
-Recognizing Sivaji’s humanitarian nature, Simhachalam prepares for Patel’s execution.
+Recognizing Sivaji's humanitarian nature, Simhachalam prepares for Patel's execution.
 However, Patel attacks Sivaji, leading to a violent confrontation inside the jail.
 The police struggle to identify the real Sivaji, but Gayatri manages to shoot Patel dead.
-As Sivaji and Gayatri leave the jail, the former reflects that while he once prayed to be reunited with his daughter, God not only granted that wish but also blessed him with a mother in her—ensuring he would never again be an orphan.
+The film ends with Sivaji and Gayatri leaving the jail.